 Monique Wonderly came to Princeton from the University of California-Riverside in the fall 2015.
 She is primarily interested in puzzles at the intersection of ethics and the nature of emotions.
 She has published in the areas of applied ethics, philosophy of emotion, and history of philosophy.
 Her current research focuses on emotional attachment – and in particular, on questions concerning moral agency and ethical treatment that arise when considering certain attachment-related pathologies, including psychopathy and (some forms of) addiction.
-Wonderly holds a Ph.D. in philosophy from University of California at Riverside, an M.A. in philosophy from Western Michigan University, and a B.A. in philosophy and psychology from the University of Michigan.
+Wonderly holds a Ph.D. in philosophy from University of California-Riverside, an M.A. in philosophy from Western Michigan University, and a B.A. in philosophy and psychology from the University of Michigan.
 In July 2018, she will begin her new position as an Assistant Professor at the University of California, San Diego.

 Harold T. Shapiro Postdoctoral Research Associate in Bioethics